 Cub Scouting.
 (Boys and girls 6 to 10 years old or kindergarten through 5th grades) Cub Scouting is a family-oriented program designed specifically to address the needs of younger boys and girls.

-Boy Scouting.
-(Boys 11 to 18 years old) Boy Scouting is designed to achieve the aims of Scouting through a vigorous outdoor program and peer group leadership with the counsel of an adult Scoutmaster.
+Scouts BSA (Boys and girls 11 to 18 years old) Scouts BSA is designed to achieve the aims of Scouting through a vigorous outdoor program and peer group leadership with the counsel of an adult Scoutmaster.

 Venturing.
 (Young men and women 14 through 21) An active, exciting program built around five program fields of emphasis: advancement, high adventure, personal development, service, and special programs and events.